Skip to main content

 Saturday lunchtime is a different matter.
 The Michelin Guide specifically notes that Saturday lunches at Extra carry a more elaborate menu and a more elegant ambience, bringing the experience closer to the evening register.
 If your schedule allows only a daytime visit and you want the fuller expression of what Extra does, Saturday lunch is the slot to target.
 It offers the most complete daytime experience without requiring you to stay through dinner.

 The evening service is where Extra leans furthest into its contemporary Italian positioning.
-The menu becomes more structured, the room more formal, and the overall experience more deliberate.
+The menu becomes more structured, the room more formal, the overall experience more deliberate.
 For a special occasion or a longer meal with wine, dinner is the right call.
 The Michelin Plate recognition applies to the restaurant as a whole, but the evening is where that credentialing feels most earned.
-If you have already visited for a weekday lunch, the evening is the natural next visit , the kitchen's range is wider and the pacing unhurried.
+If you have already visited for a weekday lunch, the evening is the natural next visit, the kitchen's range is wider and the pacing unhurried.

 For returning visitors, the Saturday lunch offers a useful middle ground: the quality of an evening service at lunchtime hours, without committing a full evening.
 That is the move if you are a repeat visitor wanting more depth without a dinner reservation.

 The menu is rooted in the seafood traditions of the Carrara and Marina di Carrara area, which sits at the junction of Ligurian and Tuscan coastal cooking.
 That means fish-forward dishes shaped by proximity to working fishing ports, interpreted through a contemporary Italian lens rather than a strictly traditional one.
-Specific dishes are not confirmed in available data, so approach with an open appetite and ask the kitchen what is coming in fresh , that question is always worth asking at a seafood restaurant at this price level.
+Specific dishes are not confirmed in available data, so approach with an open appetite and ask the kitchen what is coming in fresh, that question is always worth asking at a seafood restaurant at this price level.

 The €€ pricing positions Extra as an accessible mid-range option.
 You are not looking at the per-head spend of Osteria Francescana in Modena or Dal Pescatore in Runate, both of which operate at €€€€ and require significantly more planning and budget.
 Extra is the kind of restaurant where a well-chosen two- or three-course meal with wine stays within a comfortable range for a mid-week meal or a considered weekend lunch.